Jeffrey Loeffert, DMA

 Responds to CMS member inquiries, issues notifications and processes new and renewing membership applications, maintains member records, and monitors membership-related materials for up-to-date content.
 In addition to membership matters, she has been serving as the main contact for all general inquiries, and CMS Professional Notices via Email / CMS Mailing Label Services.

-Shannon Devlin has worked in the CMS national office since 1994, including two years as Office Assistant, two years as Receptionist, and the past twenty years as Director of Membership Services.
+Shannon Devlin has worked in the CMS national office since 1994.
+Two years as Office Assistant, two years as Receptionist, and the past twenty-three years as Director of Membership Services.
 She is a graduate of Missoula’s Hellgate High School, and has other work experience in local food service and entertainment businesses.
-Shannon is a dedicated runner, mountain biker, and hiker, and she also enjoys horticulture and cooking.
+Shannon is a dedicated runner, mountain biker, and hiker.
+She also enjoys horticulture and her latest role as cat-lady-in-training:

 Information Services Specialist

 Maintains the database of the Directory of Music Faculties in US and Canada and the Music Vacancy List, and coordinates exhibits and sponsorships for the annual national conference.

 Julie Johnson has worked in the CMS national office since 1994, including a year as Administrative Assistant, two years as Administrative/Collections Assistant, and the past twenty-one years as Director of Information Services.
 She studied music at The University of Montana in Missoula, and she performs frequently as a collaborative pianist.
 During the 1991-93 school years, she worked as a staff accompanist for the Brownsville (TX) Independent School District.

-Develops and maintains websites, provides information to CMS members through email and online means, and provides service to constituents wishing to connect with music faculty and administrators through the Professional Notices by Email service.
+Develops and maintains websites, produces College Music Symposium, provides information to CMS members through email and online means, and provides service to constituents wishing to connect with music faculty and administrators through the Professional Notices by Email service.